Hosts of ICPH

 British Medical Association (BMA)bma.org

-Survey data indicates national physician burnout reached crisis proportion.
-Physicians strive to achieve an optimal patient experience and provide the highest quality care, while simultaneously facing increasing productivity and documentation demands which often lead to anxiety, fatigue, burnout, and depression.
+Survey data indicates national physicians burnout reached crisis proportion.
+Physicians strive to achieve an optimal patient experience and provide the highest quality care while simultaneously facing increasing productivity and documentation demands, which often lead to anxiety, fatigue, burnout and depression.

-The American Medical Association, the Canadian Medical Association and British Medical Association are working closely together to host a conference.
-This leading-edge forum is designed to inspire organizations throughout the country to seek ways to bring back the joy in medicine and achieve professional fulfillment for all our physicians.
+The American Medical Association, Canadian Medical Association and British Medical Association are working closely together to host a conference.
+This leading-edge forum is designed to inspire organizations across the world to seek ways to bring back the joy in medicine and achieve professional fulfillment for all our physicians.

 Through provocative keynote presentations, practical panel discussions, concurrent oral abstracts, and poster presentations of more than 100 different national wellness projects and programs, this three-day conference will offer an exciting format featuring progressive practitioners and noted researchers.
 We will provide an engaging forum to share innovative methods and discuss tangible strategies and tools so that structuring organizations (i.e., hospitals, health systems, practices, clinics) contribute to, rather than detract from, physician wellness.
 The conference will also showcase research into the infrastructure of the health care system and highlight what organizations can do to help combat burnout and promote wellness.